What Is Market Access?

 - Patient access challenges, etc

-An important part of any market access strategy is the value story.
+An important part of any effective market access strategy is the value story.
 The value story is the evidence that supports the product’s value proposition.
 This evidence can come from clinical trials, real-world evidence, or other sources.

 Evidence generation is done through a variety of methods, such as market research, clinical trials, and real-world data studies.
 This evidence is used to support the value story and market access strategy.